gduverger/multifamily-pro-forma-guide/part3-inputs.md

 **Definition**
 Operating expenses as a percent of EGI.

-Simple: This shows operating costs as a share of income.
+In simple terms, This shows operating costs as a share of income.
 It’s like checking if groceries, bills, and gas take half your salary or more—quick test for reasonableness.

 **Key Terms**
 - **Stabilized**: normal operations after lease‑up/renovation.